NotDarkn/XinaA15_Unforked/WARNINGS.md

 This jailbreak was **NOT** made for normal public use, and because of that you WILL encounter issues at some point.

+Not only that, but this jailbreak is a **rootless jailbreak.** There will be **MANY TWEAKS** that do not support rootless, and will need to be updated to support rootless environments.
+If you install a root-only tweak, then you may encounter any of the issues below.
+Please be careful of what you install.

 Issues that COULD occur if used wrong:
 - Bootlooping
 - Losing data